Codevya/Codevya/README.md

 - 👋 Hi, I’m Yoan Abadine
 - 👀 I’m interested in building beautiful apps...
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning healthcare standards.
-- 💞️ I’m looking to collaborate on any cool project that can make a better junior web dev!
+- 💞️ I’m looking to collaborate on any cool project that can make a better dev!
-- 📫 How to reach me:

 <!---
 YAbadine/YAbadine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.